Petition Integrity Analysis

 Analytical Bottom Line

-The combination of the creator's own admission, the 69% Corona geographic concentration, the platform's self-confirmed mid-stream fraud removal, the 13.2× velocity overage, the sustained overnight signing patterns, the verbatim duplicate comment templates, the gibberish bot artifact, and the institutional endorser connection to the probable WhatsApp distribution network constitutes a complete evidentiary record.
+The combination of the creator's own admission, the 69% Corona geographic concentration (minimum bound — likely higher across the full 4,880 sigs), one platform-confirmed fraud removal event (−5 on Mar 17), a 13.2× initial-phase and 7.4× full-period velocity overage, sustained midnight–6 AM signing activity across 8 consecutive nights, the verbatim duplicate comment templates, the gibberish bot artifact, and the institutional endorser connection to the probable WhatsApp distribution network constitutes a complete evidentiary record.
 No single indicator alone is conclusive.
 All indicators together point in the same direction.
 This petition is not a representation of local community sentiment.
 It is a manufactured consensus operation.